The Big Bang, CPT, and neutrino dark matter: Introduction

 Now, if we assume that the matter fields in the universe are described by the standard model of particle physics (including a right-handed neutrino in each generation), then there is only one possible dark matter candidate -- namely, one of the right-handed (sterile) neutrinos.
 Ordinarily, in the same limit that this particle becomes stable, it also becomes decoupled from all of the other particles in the standard model, and hence is not produced by the thermal bath in the early universe.
 But in our picture, it is still produced gravitationally: the mere fact that the universe is in the $CPT$-invariant state implies that this neutrino has a non-zero abundance (according to late-time observers like us).
 We show that this particle accounts for the observed dark matter if its mass is $4.8\times10^{8}~{\rm GeV}$.
-The other two heavy neutrinos are unstable, and when they decay in the early universe, they can produce the observed matter/anti-matter asymmetry via the usual leptogenesis mechanism \cite{Fukugita:1986hr, Buchmuller:2005eh}.
-This line of thought also makes a number of other observable predictions.
-Here we mention three: (i) the three light (active) neutrinos are Majorana; (ii) the lightest neutrino is massless; and (iii) there are no long-wavelength primordial gravitational waves.
+The other two heavy neutrinos are unstable and decay in the early universe.
+Their decays can naturally produce the observed matter/anti-matter asymmetry via the usual leptogenesis mechanism \cite{Fukugita:1986hr, Buchmuller:2005eh}.
+This line of thought also makes other observable predictions.
+Here we mention three: (i) that the three light (active) neutrinos are Majorana; (ii) that the lightest neutrino is massless; and (iii) that (in the absence of an inflationary epoch prior to the radiation era) no long-wavelength primordial gravitational waves are generated.

-We think this scenario provides an appealing and economical new picture for a number of the unexplained features of our universe.
-Rather than adding fields, we use symmetries: $CPT$, local scale invariance, and a discrete $\mathbb{Z}_{2}$ (to stabilize the dark matter neutrino).
+We think this scenario provides an appealing and very economical new picture which explains a number of key features of our universe.
+Rather than adding fields, we impose symmetries: $CPT$, local scale invariance, and a discrete $\mathbb{Z}_{2}$ (to stabilize the dark matter neutrino).